Links to Phonetics Resources

 • Spoken corpora

-• Speaking atlas of the regional languages of France and Italy.
-The ‘North wind and the sun’ fable spoken in the different dialects and languages of France and Italy.
+• Speaking atlas of the languages and dialects of France, Western Europe and America as well as Mediterranean, Caribbean and Pacific languages.
+The ‘North wind and the sun’ fable spoken in the different dialects and languages of these areas.
+CNRS, France.

 • Sound Comparisons: Exploring Diversity in Phonetics Across Language Families, from the Max Planck and Harvard Research Center.
 Sound files and transcriptions of the different pronunciations of the 'same' 100 words ('cognates') across a language family.
 Ten language families illustrated.
 Place the mouse over any map or table to hear the word